icrm-org/icrm-new/bylaws/index.md

 letter to the President or Secretary, to replace on a temporary or permanent basis, the person appointed to serve in this capacity.
-The time at which the change in representation shall come into effect and the period for which it shall be effective shall be specified in the letter (See Note 6).
+The time at which the change in representation shall come into effect and the period for which it shall be effective shall be specified in the letter.
+For a temporary replacement at a particular General Meeting, a letter of the organisation’s permanent delegate to the President or Secretary of ICRM is sufficient.

 ## 6. Election of Associate Members

-`6.1` — Any member of ICRM may suggest by letter to the President or Secretary the election to associate membership of any person by reason of his or her past or anticipated special contributions to ICRM.
+`6.1` — Any member of ICRM may suggest by letter to the President or Secretary the election to associate membership of any person by reason of their past or anticipated special contributions to ICRM.
 At its discretion the Executive Board may then propose this at a General Meeting and election shall be by majority vote of delegate members at that meeting.

 `6.2` — In accordance with clause 10.3, a newly elected working group Coordinator who is not a member of ICRM shall be appointed to associate